pustotnik/zenmake/docs/dependencies.rst

 Sub buildconfs
 ------------------------------
-You can organize building of your project by using more than one :ref:`buildconf<buildconf>` files in some sub directories of your project.
+You can organize building of your project by using more than one :ref:`buildconf<buildconf>` file in some sub directories of your project.
 In this case ZenMake merges parameters from all such buildconf files.
 But you must specify these sub directories by config parameter :ref:`subdirs<buildconf-subdirs>`.